 For the safety of all Festival guests, pets are not allowed.

 Plan Your Visit

 There is a lot to see and do at the Festival of the Arts.
 Free programs are available around the event that list schedules and all the activities.
 All the information is also available right here on the website.
-Please use the menu on the right to find schedules, menus, maps and more.
+Please use the menu on the left to find schedules, menus, maps and more.

-Headquarters and Lost People
+Information and Lost People

 MidFirst Bank ATM

 MidFirst Bank, the official bank of the Festival, has ATM locations on the north International Food Row, and in the T-Shirt tent in the park.